mjordan/islandora_workbench_docs/docs/paged_and_compound.md

 The use of the `parent_id` and `field_member_of` fields is the same here as when creating paged or compound children.
 However, unlike with paged or compound objects, in this case we leave the values in `field_weight` empty, since Islandora collections don't use `field_weight` to determine order of members.
 Collection Views are sorted using other fields.

+!!! warning
+    Creating collection nodes and member nodes using this method assumes that collection nodes and member nodes have the same Drupal content type.
+If your collection objects have a Drupal content type that differs from their members' content type, you need to use the "Using a secondary task" method to ingest collections and members in the same Workbench job.

 ### Summary

 The following table summarizes the different ways Workbench can be used to create parent/child relationships between nodes: